Back to Health News & Stories

 Pain near your spine?
 You’re not alone.
 At any given time, one in four American adults has lower back pain.
 It’s second only to the common cold as the top reason people visit the doctor.

 In some cases, you don’t necessarily have to see the doctor right away.
-Very often, my patients are able to resolve their back pain by taking a few simple steps.
+Very often, my patients can resolve their back pain by taking a few simple steps.

 Work toward a pain-free back with these strategies: